Securing the Electric Vehicle Charging Infrastructure: Public Key Infrastructure

 Figure~\ref{fig:pki-arch} illustrates an example of a proposed PKI architecture and governance model for an industry, which can be used for the EV ecosystem.
 This is a simple 2-tier architecture with one offline root CA as the trust anchor but, if implemented correctly, could provide extensive security measures for a complex industry involving several entities such as the EV ecosystem.
 What ensures the success of a PKI is a good governance model behind the infrastructure and technology.
 The Policy Authority (PA) and the Managing Authority (MA) provide the governance and policy framework for this system.
 Borrowing an example from the aviation industry (e.g. AeroMACS), the PA acts as an advisory council to the MA, and it is made up of aviation administrations from several regions (i.e. Eurocontrol, Civil Aviation Administration of China and the US Federal Aviation Administration).
 In addition to taking input from the PA, there are several working groups that inform the work of the MA.
 These working groups come together and look at technical requirement of the system.
 There is also certification testing for devices to ensure they are compliant to the agreed standards.
-All of this feeds into the certificate policy that governs the PKI \footnote{Smart Charging Webinar: Mike Nelson, DigiCert \& Oscar Marcia, Eonti Inc., {\bf Public Key Infrastructure for Electric Vehicles} - \url{https://youtu.be/nEBJzPVZNd0}, see Figure~\ref{fig:pki-arch}}.
+All of this feeds into the certificate policy that governs the PKI~\cite{nelson2020public}, see Figure~\ref{fig:pki-arch}.

 The design of a PKI for EV charging infrastructure, including smart charging and V2G, can build on top of the existing technology used for the secure functioning of the Internet and other domains (e.g. banking industry, airport operations).
 It should also build on top of on-going PKI work for EV charging infrastructure.
 However, additional work is required to ensure the PKI is protocol neutral, extensible, scalable, and crucially enabling for smart charging and V2G use cases.